saptarshibasu/azure-study/README.md

 * Setting or modifying the blob metadata while in archive is not allowed; however you may set and modify the blob index tags
 * Blob Storage lifecycle management offers a rich, rule-based policy that you can use to transition your data to the best access tier and to expire data at the end of its lifecycle
 * Data stored in a block blob storage account (Premium performance) cannot currently be tiered to hot, cool, or archive using Set Blob Tier or using Azure Blob Storage lifecycle management.
 To move data, you must synchronously copy blobs from the block blob storage account to the hot access tier in a different account
-* Storage Availability
-  * Hot Tier - 99.9%, 99.99% (with RA-GRS reads)
-  * Cool Tier - 99%, 99.9% (with RA-GRS reads)
-  * Archive Tier - offline
-* Azure block blob storage offers two different performance tiers:
-  * **Premium** - optimized for high transaction rates and single-digit consistent storage latency
-  * **Standard** - optimized for high capacity and high throughput
-* **Standard performance tier**
-  * Supported storage account type - General purpose v2, BlobStorage, General purpose v1
-  * Region availability - all regions
-  * Redundancy - as per storage account type
-* **Premium preformance tier**
-  * Supported storage account type - Block blob storage
-  * Region availability - selected regions
-  * Redundancy - LRS, ZRS
-* Premium performance block blob storage makes data available via high-performance hardware.
-Data is stored on solid-state drives (SSDs) which are optimized for low latency.
-Good for -
-  * Interactive workloads
-  * Analytics - IoT many smaller writes
-  * Artificial intelligence/machine learning (AI/ML)
-  * Data transformation
-* Standard performance supports different access tiers to store data in the most cost-effective manner.
-It's optimized for high capacity and high throughput on large data sets.
-Good for -
-  * Backup and disaster recovery datasets
-  * Media content
-  * Bulk data processing
-* Blob storage lifecycle management offers a rich, rule-based policy:
-  * Premium - Expire data at the end of its lifecycle
-  * Standard - Transition data to the best access tier and expire data at the end of its lifecycle
+* Blob storage lifecycle management offers a rich, rule-based policy to transition data to the best access tier and expire data at the end of its lifecycle
 * Azure storage service is designed to embrace a strong consistency model which guarantees that when the Storage service commits a data insert or update operation all further accesses to that data will see the latest update
 * The Azure storage service uses snapshot isolation to allow read operations to happen concurrently with write operations within a single partition.
 Snapshot isolation guarantees that all reads see a consistent snapshot of the data even while updates are occurring – essentially by returning the last committed values while an update transaction is being processed
 * You can opt to use either optimistic or pessimistic concurrency models to manage access to blobs and containers in the Blob service.
 If you do not explicitly specify a strategy last writes wins is the default